dev-cetera/df_pod/README.md

 // Set a Pod with the set function.
 This will trigger PodBuilder to rebuild. pNumbers.set([1, 2, 4]);

 // Update a pod with the update function.
-This will also trigger PodBuilder to rebuild. pNumbers.update((e) => e..add(5));
+This will also trigger PodBuilder to
+// rebuild.
+pNumbers.update((e) => e..add(5));

 // Dispose of Pods when they are no longer needed. pNumbers.dispose();

-// If the Pod<T> type T is a primitive type or implements an Equatable, the PodBuilder will only rebuild if the Pod's value actually changed. final pHelloWorld = Pod('Hello World');
+// If the Pod<T> type T is a primitive type or implements an Equatable, the
+// PodBuilder will only rebuild if the Pod's value actually changed. final pHelloWorld = Pod('Hello World');
-pHelloWorld.set('Hello World'); // this will not trigger a rebuild, as String is a primitive, pass-by-value type.
+pHelloWorld.set('Hello World'); // This will NOT trigger a rebuild, as String is a primitive, pass-by-value type.

 // A Pod can be transformed into a ChildPod using the map function. final pLength = pNumbers.map((e) => e!.length);